kidino/nres-training/README.md

 - Make sure you have [Composer](https://getcomposer.org/) installed.
 - Laravel Herd is available for macOS and Windows.
 Download it from [herd.laravel.com](https://herd.laravel.com/).
 - For more information on Laravel, visit the [official documentation](https://laravel.com/docs).
+- CAPTCHA on register and login page using [mews/captcha](https://github.com/mewebstudio/captcha)